 The median plays a central role in statistics and data analysis, as it can be used as a measure of the central tendency of a data set.
-It is that value in the data set that forms the center and divides the numbers into two equal parts.
+It is the value in the data set that forms the center and divides the numbers into two equal parts.
 Compared to the mean value, it is not susceptible to outliers and provides a reliable picture of the central situation even with unevenly distributed data.
 Due to this property, the ratio is used in various fields, such as medicine, social sciences or economics.

 What is the Median?

-The median is a statistical indicator that provides information about the central tendency of the data set.
-It is the value that lies exactly in the middle of an ordered data series so that all elements in one half of the data set are smaller than the median and all elements in the other half of the data set are larger than the median.
-This property makes the median a robust choice, as it remains identical even with unevenly distributed data.
+The median is a statistical key figure that provides a statement about the central tendency of the data set.
+It is the value that lies exactly in the middle of an ordered data series so that all elements in one half of the data set are smaller than the median and all elements in the other half of the data set are correspondingly larger.

-The key figure does not change if the specific values of the lower half change, as long as the number of values remains the same and they are all still smaller than the median value.
-This means that even extreme outliers do not influence this key figure for the time being.
+This property makes it a robust choice, as it remains identical even with unevenly distributed data.
+The median does not change if the specific values of the lower half change, as long as the number of values remains the same and they are all still smaller than the median value.
+This means that even extreme outliers do not have a major impact for the time being.

 How is the Median calculated?